louiedinh/python-practice-projects/book/introduction.md

 Expectations
 ------------

 Let's be honest here.
-I expect a lot of from you.
+I expect a lot from you.
 You're a mature learner now and not everything will be spoon fed.
 This book is best read in front of a computer.
 If you come across something you don't understand, look it up.
 Don't just skim by, because you'll only get more confused later on.
  You don't have to become an expert, just know enough to summarize it in a quick sentence.